Starter bundles for different environments:

 tar xvzf {downloaded .tar.gz file}

-All these should have an “app” service / container that you can shell in and start a “dev” server.
+All these should have an “app” service / container that you can shell in.
 The source files are mapped (via host mount) to the /code subdirectory inside the container.

 Important: